Officer Karen Stout

 Types of firearms licenses - the following are the types of firearms licenses that can be applied for at the Firearms Unit:

-Blue – business and/or personal protection
+Blue – business protection

 Green - target shooting, sports use and home protection